 3) When abnormal playing conditions cause scores to be unusually high or low on a given day, a Playing Conditions Calculation, or PCC, will adjust score differentials to better reflect the player’s actual performance.

-4) Net Double Bogey (or Double Bogey Plus) will be used when a player’s actual score or most likely score exceeds a maximum number derived using the following formula.
-All players, no matter their Course Handicap, will use Net Double Bogey: Net Double Bogey = Par + 2 +/- Handicap strokes received or given on a hole
+4) Net Double Bogey (or Double Bogey Plus) is used when a player’s actual score or most likely score exceeds a maximum number derived using the following formula.
+All players, no matter their Course Handicap, use Net Double Bogey: Net Double Bogey = Par + 2 +/- Handicap strokes received or given on a hole.

-Current system uses Equitable Stroke Control & can change according to the Course Handicap range in which the player falls
+Old system used Equitable Stroke Control and changed according to the Course Handicap range in which the player fell

-5) The Maximum Handicap Index for men and women will be 54.0.
+5) The Maximum Handicap Index for men and women is 54.0.
 This will encourage more novice golfers to get a Handicap Index.

-Current system has a max of 36.4 for men and 40.4 for women
+Old system had a max of 36.4 for men and 40.4 for women

-6) Under the World Handicap System, a Handicap Index will update daily.
+6) Under the World Handicap System, a Handicap Index updates daily.
 This feature should encourage golfers to post their scores immediately following their round.

-Current system updates Indexes on the 1st and 15th of each month
+Old system updated Indexes on the 1st and 15th of each month